Rational Proofs with Multiple Provers: Full Power of Multi-Prover Rational Interactive Proofs

-Given the circuit above, we can compute Level 1, Level 3, and each $\sf{NEXP}$ gate in Level 2 by using the protocols in \figref{simple} and \figref{fig:expmrip}, but we need to show that there exists a protocol $(V, \vec{P})$ where the verifier can get a consistent answer to all of them simultaneously.
-The protocol is specified in \figref{expnexp}.
-Note that the verifier needs to compute $q(n)$ and $p(n)$.
-Without loss of generality we can assume $q(n) = 2^{n^d}$ for some constant $d$, so that its binary representation can be computed in time polynomial in $n$.
-Since $p(n)$ is a polynomial in $n$, it can be computed by $V$.
+Inside the three-level circuit, we can compute each output gate of Level 1 and Level 3 using the protocol in \figref{fig:expmrip}, and each $\sf{NEXP}$ gate in Level 2 using the protocol in \figref{simple-nexp}.
+However, we need to show that there exists an MRIP protocol $(V, \vec{P})$ where the verifier can get a consistent answer to {\em all} of them simultaneously.
+In particular, the provers should not lie in $C_n$ in order to change the input to the $\sf{NEXP}$ queries to gain a higher overall expected payment.

-To see why this is an MRIP protocol, first notice that for any input string $x$, conditioned on the gate $i$ chosen by $V$ in step \ref{char-step:pick_gate}, if the provers always give correct answers according to the computation of $C_n$, $C'_n$, and the $\sf{NEXP}$ gates, then the payment to them is at least $R=\frac{1}{p+1}\geq 0.$ Indeed, it comes from the case where $i$ is an $\sf{NEXP}$ gate and its input vector $x'$ (step \ref{char-step-9}) is not in $\OSAT$, so that the protocol $(V, (P_3, P_4))$ outputs $c'=0$ and $R' = 1/2$ as specified in step \ref{simple-2} of \figref{simple}, and the final payment is $R = \frac{2R'}{p+1} = \frac{1}{p+1}$ (step \ref{char-step-10}).
+\pparagraph{Our protocol} Our protocol is specified in \figref{expnexp}.
+It uses four provers.
+In this protocol the verifier needs to compute $q(n)$ and $p(n)$.
+Without loss of generality, we assume $q(n) = 2^{n^d}$ for some constant $d$, so its binary representation can be computed in time polynomial in $n$.
+Since $p(n)$ is a polynomial in $n$, it can be computed by a polynomial-time verifier.

-Conditioned on the same gate $i$, if $P_1$'s answers in step \ref{char-step-3} cause some verifications in step \ref{char-step-4} to fail, then the payment to them is $R=0<\frac{1}{p+1}.$ Thus the best strategy profile of the provers when $i$ is chosen is to make the verifications in step \ref{char-step-4} go through.
-Since $V$ chooses $i$ uniformly at random, we have the following: \begin{claim} {\em Under the provers' best strategy profile, $P_1$ makes the verifications in step \ref{char-step-4} go through for every gate $i$.} \end{claim}
+To prove the correctness of the protocol in \figref{expnexp}, first note that for any input string $x$, no matter which gate $i$ is chosen by $V$ in Step \ref{char-step:pick_gate}, if the provers always give correct answers according to the computation of $C_n$, the $\sf{NEXP}$ gates and $C'_n$, the payment to them is $R\geq\frac{1}{p+1}> 0.$ The first inequality is tight when either (a) $i$ is not an $\sf{NEXP}$ gate, or (b) $i$ is an $\sf{NEXP}$ gate and the corresponding query $\phi_i$ is not in $\OSAT$ (since $R^*=1/2$ in this case).
+If $i$ is an $\sf{NEXP}$ gate and $\phi_i\in \OSAT$, then $R=\frac{2}{p+1}$ as $R^* = 1$.
+Let $s$ be the strategy profile where the provers always send correct answers as described above.
+Thus we have $u(s)\geq \frac{1}{p+1}$.